dotnet/installer/src/SourceBuild/tarball/content/README.md

 - small customizations, in the form of patches, applied on top of the original code to make the build possible,
 - *[in future]* E2E tests for the whole .NET product.

+Just like the development repositories, the VMR will have a release branch for every feature band (e.g. `release/8.0.1xx-preview1`).
+Similarly, VMR's `main` branch will follow `main` branches of product repositories (see [Synchronization Based on Declared Dependencies](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#synchronization-based-on-declared-dependencies)).

 More in-depth documentation about the VMR can be found in [VMR Design And Operation](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Design-And-Operation.md#layout).
 See also [dotnet/source-build](https://github.com/dotnet/source-build) for more information about our whole-product source-build.